SAP-archive/teched2021-developer-keynote/storyboard.md

 Opening - Mamikee outside of the TechEdhouse opening the show.
 Set the mission of the house.
 Why are we altogether.
 We brought these developers together in the TechEdhouse to see how they can make developers lives' better by introducing new tools and techniques to each other and the audience.
 Short description of what happened previously?
 Now its time for another check in on all the developers as they influence each other by showcasing their demos.
 From ABAP to iOS development, the developers will cover a lot of different topics.
 I remember when <name> and <name> got in an arguement about <topic1>, now lets show you really want <name> was trying to explain.

 1) Throw to DJ demo.
 Before leaving confessional, DJ says, gotta go cook dinner for these folks since no one else will do it.
-On his way out Vitalij comes in.
+On his way out Vitaliy comes in.

-2) Throw to Vitalij demo.
+2) Throw to Vitaliy demo.
 Starts by saying,  finally DJ is out of here I can show you my demo.
 Now done with demo,  goes to pantry to see if the beer is restocked, where Michele is just grabbing the last beer and walking out.
 Vitaji stares as the last beer walks away.
 Cut to michele to confession, cracking the beer.

 3) Throw to Micheles demo.
 Sits down and says.. "you gotta be quicker than that", and smiles to the camera.
 Starts demo.
 Finishes, stands up and says guess I'll go take a nap till dinner is ready.
 Goes to the bedroom, turns on the light.
 Wakes up Kevin in the process.
 Kevin says, well so much for my nap, leaves to confession.

-Cut back to Vitalij still standing in pantry not finding any more beer.
+Cut back to Vitaliy still standing in pantry not finding any more beer.

 4) Throw to Kevin demo.
 Kevin comes in to confession, groggy and a little annoyed.
 Goes into his demo.
 Leaves confessional and heads gym, where rich is just getting off treadmill,  Kevin says,  oh so someone else can use the treadmill now??
 Thanks dude.
 Rich says,  well I had to get my 10k in today.